-In addition, the tax code now also includes a new standard for the use of domestic content in certain tax credit projects.
-Meeting this standard provides a bonus tax credit to any project owner-including taxable and tax-exempt entities-but failing to meet this standard penalizes only tax-exempt owners by denying them access to elective payment of the tax credit.
+These new FEOC rules come in addition to domestic content requirements for elective payment.
+Generally, meeting the domestic content requirements provides a bonus tax credit to any project owner-including taxable and tax-exempt entities.
+However, failing to meet this standard penalizes only tax-exempt owners by denying them access to elective payment of the tax credit.
 APPA believes this unequal treatment was unintended by lawmakers in drafting the IRA, but the wording of the statute is clear and cannot be changed except by further action of Congress.